InnovateForVegas/.github/CONTRIBUTING.md

 Useful commit messages are helpful in the near term, and throughout all time.

-We will generally follow the advice found at [Conventional Commits](https://www.conventionalcommits.org) and you should, too.
+We will generally follow the advice found at [Conventional Commits](https://www.conventionalcommits.org) and ask the same of all contributors.

 ### Versioning Things